How do you choose a laptop from the hundreds on the market? Here are our top 10 tips.

 Laptops tend to be divided into categories based on the diagonal size of their screens, in inches.
 This is because a laptop’s screen size also determines the overall size of its chassis.
 A laptop with a huge 17-inch screen will be fantastic for work and gaming, and is likely to feature a decent-sized keyboard to make typing easier, but will be far bigger and heavier than a 13-inch model.

-2. Screen resolution
+2. Decide screen resolution

 The size of the screen isn’t everything; resolution should also be taken into account.
 The minimum resolution you’ll generally find is 1,366 x 768 pixels.
 This is fine for the majority of tasks.
 It’s even possible to work on two applications side by side with this many pixels, especially since so many modern web pages reformat themselves to suit the available screen space.